eshrinivasan/phoenix-microfrontend/README.md

+This repo is created using the tutorial instructions here https://developers.sap.com/group.luigi-app.html

 ## Run first the standalone UI5 app and then run the base luigi application which contains a link to a React app also

 ```